This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 An officer of the Board may exercise the authority of the Board to make orders under this Part, subject to any restrictions or conditions established by the Board.

 Generally, prevention officers will only issue compliance orders if non-compliance with the Act or the regulations is observed or determined during a workplace inspection, inquiry, or investigation.
-However, there may be occasions when an officer will issue compliance order(s) even when no violation of the Act or the regulations has occurred.
-Policy on the authority of an officer to make orders under sections 187 and 188 of the Act are set out in Prevention Manual Items D12-187-1 and D12-188-1.
+However, there may be occasions when a prevention officer will issue compliance order(s) even when no violation of the Act or the regulations has occurred.
+Policy on the authority of a prevention officer to make orders under sections 187 and 188 of the Act are set out in Prevention Manual Items D12-187-1 and D12-188-1.
 OHS Guideline G-D12-188(4) is related to this topic.
-There is no published restriction or condition that limits the authority of an officer of the Board to issue an order only in the circumstances where a violation is occurring or has occurred.
+There is no published restriction or condition that limits the authority of a prevention officer of WorkSafeBC to issue an order only in the circumstances where a violation is occurring or has occurred.

 An implied intent not to comply is determined by examining the circumstances that indicate that the person will not comply.
 Some key elements that should be present are: